£18,000 + per year

 - helping to present ideas to the client

 - making any changes that the client asks for

-- writing clear and persuasive copy
+- writing clear and persuasive words

 - making sure that ads meet the codes of advertising practice

 - proofreading copy to check spelling, grammar and facts